Evolutionarily Stable (Mis)specifications: Theory and Applications: Concluding Discussion

 \section{Concluding Discussion}

-This paper presents an evolutionary selection criterion to endogenize (mis)specifications when agents learn about a strategic environment.
-We introduce the concept of a zeitgeist to capture the ambient social structure where learning takes place: the prominence of different theories in the society and the interaction patterns among their adherents.
-These details matter because different types of opponents behave differently, inducing different beliefs about the economic fundamentals for a misspecified agent.
-Evolutionary stability of a theory is defined based on the expected objective payoffs (fitness) of its adherents in equilibrium.

-We have highlighted settings where the correct specification is not evolutionarily stable against some misspecifications.
-We view our main contributions as two fold.
-First, we point out that the learning channel strictly expands the possibility for mistakes to invade a rational society.
-Second, we show how the combination of learning, interaction structure, and payoff structure affect which errors get selected, and provide intuition for when one should expect mistakes to emerge.
-We also showed that the learning channel we have studied, unique to a world where evolutionary forces act on specifications (sets of feasible beliefs) instead of single beliefs, generates novel stability phenomena.
+We have introduced an evolutionary approach to predict the persistence and emergence of misspecified Bayesian learning.
+We have emphasized the implications and significance of the learning channel, showing its implications for evolutionary stability and the viability of biases.
+We showed that the learning channel strictly expands the possibility for mistakes to invade a rational society, and illustrated how incorporating inference enables the evolutionary approach to speak to new applications and phenomena.

-Our framework evaluates whether a misspecification is likely to persist once it emerges in a society, but does not account for which errors appear in the first place.
+We acknowledge that our framework does not account for which errors appear in the first place.
 It is plausible that some first-stage filter prevents certain obvious misspecifications from ever reaching the stage that we study in the evolutionary framework.
-In the applications, we have focused on misspecifications that seem psychologically plausible or harder to detect, such as misspecified higher-order beliefs.
+For this reason, the applications we focused on reflected misspecifications that seem psychologically plausible.

-We have used the simplest evolutionary framework where fitness is identified with the expectation of objective payoffs, as opposed to some more exotic function of the payoffs.
+We have used an otherwise off-the-shelf framework to describe the selection of specifications.
 The goal of this paper is not to identify the suitable definition of fitness to justify a particular error (which is the focus for many of the papers that \citet{robson2011evolutionary} survey).
-Rather, we hope that our stability notions are reasonably simple and universal that they may become a part of the applied theory toolkit in the future.
-Studies on the implications of misspecifications in various strategic environments may further enrich our understanding of these errors by paying more attention to their evolutionary stability.
+Rather, our goal has been to determine what evolutionary forces would suggest about the emergence of misspecified learning, and implications thereof.
+In doing so, we have attempted to describe why it may be important for biases to respond to data, while still departing from rationality in the long run.

 \begin{singlespace} { {}{}{} }{ } \end{singlespace}